 Model Views provide an alternative view of the elements in the Repository.
-Whereas the Project Browser is designed to organize the packages and elements structurally the Model Views facility allows the modeler to create a number of views that can group elements and diagrams differently.
+Whilst the Browser window is designed to organize the Packages and elements structurally, the Model Views facility allows the modeler to create a number of views that can group elements and diagrams differently.

-The Project Browser has been designed to organize the elements structurally grouping elements and diagrams together into packages based on factors such as namespaces, type of element and the part of the process.
+The Browser window has been designed to organize the elements structurally, grouping elements and diagrams together into Packages based on factors such as namespaces, type of element and the part of the process.
 Model Views allow a user to create a structure based on a wide range of criteria including Favorites folders and folders based on a search such as all elements I created last week that have a status of 'Proposed'.